A "lifting" method for exponential large deviation estimates and an application to certain non-stationary 1D lattice

 In particular, the method is still somewhat robust for ``almost exponential'' decays like $f(\ell) = e^{-\eta\ell^q}$ (where $0< q < 1$), and not very robust for power law decays, i.e. $f(\ell) = \ell^{-q}$ with $q > 0$.
 The method requires estimates on how ``close'' $\P_0$ is to $\P_1$ when both are restricted to finitely many coordinates, so we expect applications to be mostly (or exclusively) in the random context, where the potential at any given site has no dependence on the potential at other sites; in such cases, said estimates can be obtained in fairly natural circumstances.
 We note however that the underlying probabilistic results apply in all contexts where the requisite estimates hold.

 Specifically, we let $\mu$ be a non-trivial probability distribution on $\R$ satisfying an appropriate moment condition.
 (By non-trivial, we mean $\mu$ is supported on at least two points.)
-When $d=1$ and $V_\omega(n)$ are identically distributed with law $\mu$, the transfer matrices associated to the operator
+When $d=1$ and $V_n$ are identically distributed with law $\mu$, the transfer matrices associated to the random operator